Girls Into Electronics

 Since 2019, the UKESF has supported an annual Electronics-focused residential course for girls aged 15–17, as part of The Smallpeice Trust’s range of inspiring STEM events for young people.

 Attendees benefit from the opportunity to experience hands-on Electronics in a laboratory, meet graduate engineers from leading Electronics companies and find out what Electronic Engineering is all about, while getting a first taste of university life and attending evening social activities with like-minded peers.
 As well as developing professional skills, including teamwork and communication, attendees also learn how to enhance their CVs and make their UCAS applications stand out.

-As well as sponsoring the course and providing competition prizes, the UKESF brings along several Scholars to join CEO Stew Edmondson in giving a talk and answering questions from attendees, and arranges the attendance of UKESF Partner Company representatives for the popular networking session.
+As well as sponsoring the course, with support from OnSemiconductor, the UKESF brings along several Scholars to join CEO Stew Edmondson in giving a talk and answering questions from attendees, and arranges the attendance of UKESF Partner Company representatives for the popular networking session.

 Read about the 2019 course here.

-The UKESF will be sponsoring the course for a second time, taking place virtually 13–15th July 2021.
-Please see here for more information, and to book a place.
+The UKESF sponsored the course for a second time, and this took place virtually 13–15th July 2021.

 Due to the coronavirus (COVID-19) outbreak, Girls into Electronics did not run in 2020.

 The Smallpeice Trust is a leading educational charity in the UK, with a mission to encourage a passion for engineering and science in young people.
 Founded in 1966 by engineer and inventor Dr Cosby Smallpeice, the Trust aims to inspire 12–18-year-olds about STEM with innovative hands-on experience days, courses and clubs, and is supported by a range of companies, charities and universities.